lindenb/jvarkit/docs/VcfSetSequenceDictionary.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
-    -d, --newdict
-      At the end, save an alternate dict in that file.
     --onNotFound
       Contig converter.
 I will do my best to convert the contig names (e.g 'chr1' -> '1'): But what should I do when comparing two dictionaries